 - 10-second views: They say that the attention span of people is only 8 seconds.
 If your 10-second view metrics are high, it means that the content of your video has captured and hooked the attention of your audience.

 - Audience and Engagement: When it comes to content, engagement is always crucial.
 The comments, shares, and reactions that your posts have received indicate how provoking or compelling your content is.

-One thing that makes Instagram unique is that marketers can increase their discoverability factor by using the right hashtags, allowing them to showcase their videos to more people, and not just to their followers.
+One thing that makes Instagram unique is that marketers can increase their discoverability factor by using the right hashtags, allowing them to reach far more people and not just their followers.